bradleygrant/sakila-sqlite3/README.md

 Sakila is a sample database originally developed by the MySQL development team.
 It provides data in a standard, well-normalized schema that can be used for examples in books, tutorials, articles, samples, and so forth.

+Sakila models a database for a chain of video rental stores.
+It contains a vast amount of information about:

+- movie titles
+- actors, genres, etc.
+- what stores have what films in inventory
+- transactions and payments
+- customers
+- staff

 What sets Sakila apart from other "toy" databases is the richness of its table schema, allowing SQL learners to practice fairly complex joins and queries on a compact dataset:

 ![Table schema UML diagram for the Sakila database](sakila.png)